 About Me

 I am a sociologist of race and ethnicity with a focus on race and racism in transnational contexts.
-My work thinks about migration and about racism and racial stratification in the U.S. and Latin America.
-My current research touches on transnational constructions of Blackness and the ways in which Afro-Latines navigate competing definitions of Black identity in the U.S. My areas of concentration are sociology of race and ethnicity and organizational sociology.
-I am also pursuing a Certificate in Latin American and Caribbean Studies.
-My work has been supported by the Russell Sage Foundation and the Social Science Research Council.
+My work addresses migration, Blackness and anti-Blackness, and racial stratification in the U.S. and Latin America.
+My current research touches on transnational constructions of Blackness and the ways in which Afro-Latinxs navigate competing definitions of Black identity in the U.S. My work has been supported by the Russell Sage Foundation and the Social Science Research Council.
 I am also an alumna of the Mark Claster Mamolen Dissertation Workshop at the Afro-Latin American Research Institute at Harvard University.

 Currently, I am an Assistant Professor of Sociology at Boston University.
 I earned my PhD and MA in Sociology from Duke University, and my BA in Sociology and Africana Studies from Bowdoin College, where I was an MMUF fellow ‘16 and an IRT fellow.